enriquenc/printf/README.md

 Some also propose to recall this string without printing it.
 In short, undeniably, printf is a vital function.

-I has recode this function, using my libft (https://github.com/enriquenc/libft) Managed the following conversions: sSpdDioOuUxXcC Managed %%
+I has recode this function, using my libft (https://github.com/enriquenc/libft).
+Managed the following conversions: sSpdDioOuUxXcC.
+Managed %%.
-Managed flags #0-+ and space
+Managed flags #0-+ and space.
-Managed the minimum field-width
+Managed the minimum field-width.
-Managed the precision
+Managed the precision.
-Managed the flags hh, h, l, ll, j, and z
+Managed the flags hh, h, l, ll, j, and z.

 ## Getting Started
 ![ScreenShot](https://i.imgur.com/xrWc8xl.jpg)